 It is dependent on what your website does, and what kind of content it houses.
 Generally, a mix of gated content and open access is best, depending on what you’re after.
 If you are looking to increase brand awareness and brand recognition, gating content isn’t the best idea.
 If you want to find more long-term users and believe that your content is going to be worthwhile to your consumers, gating makes sense.
 The content that you’re putting out consistently, but isn’t highly important or of high quality should never be behind a gate.
 If a user puts in their email or information of any sort and then finds average content, they most likely will feel cheated by the company and won’t return to the site.

-If you’re unsure of whether to gate your content or leave it openly accessible to all users, reach out to a company such as Stephanie Marie Marketing, as they will ab able to help you achieve your individual goals, whether that be to create substantial leads or brand awareness.
+If you’re unsure of whether to gate your content or leave it openly accessible to all users, reach out to us for any questions.